alamansky/.home/.config/nvim/lua/overrides/README.md

 gt - go to tab
 gT - to go previous tab
 1gt - go to first tab, etc
+th - move buffer to the left in buffer list tl - move buffer to the right in buffer list
 <C-w-T> - Open current buffer in new tab (tabs close when no open buffers)

 ## Override mappings: